Everest Base Camp Trek

 • Swelling of the hands and face

 But if you feel such symptoms don’t let it worry because it’s normal.
 Individuals acclimatize at different rates.
 Some may experience symptoms, some may not.
 Your best strategy is to take your time and drink plenty of water.
 These symptoms may not indicate the onset of A.M.S. and if you experience them it does not necessarily mean that you should not continue.
-All our group leaders have extensive first aid training and we urge you to communicate with the group leader at all times should you believe you have any symptoms in order that we can effectively monitor your symptoms as you go higher.
+All our group leaders have extensive first-aid training and we urge you to communicate with the group leader at all times should you believe you have any symptoms so that we can effectively monitor your symptoms as you go higher.
 The only cure for Acute Mountain Sickness is to descend.
-Please note, that your group leader has ultimate responsibility and may ask you to descend if symptoms persist.
+Please note that your group leader has ultimate responsibility and may ask you to descend if symptoms persist.

-For even more details, we suggest you download our Everest Base Camp 17 day’s essential information guide or get in touch with our experts Khum Subedi or Chris Chhetri.
+For even more details, we suggest you download our Everest Base Camp 17-day essential information guide or get in touch with our experts Khum Subedi or Chris Chhetri.
 They’ll set you up for a journey filled with lifetime memories never to be forgotten…

 Day 01: Arrival in Kathmandu (1,350m/4,428ft)

 If it’s a clear day when you are flying into Kathmandu, then your tour begins right from the skies itself.
-The sights from the windows of our jet shows us glimmering snow-capped mountain peaks spread out below us, giving us the first thrills of our just begun vacation, sparking off a whole series of unforgettable experiences that stay with us for some time to come.
-As soon as your plane hits the tarmac of Tribhuwan International Airport, a Unique Adventure International office representative and driver will be on standby to meet and greet you at the airport and escort you to your hotel.
+The sights from the windows of our jet show us glimmering snow-capped mountain peaks spread out below us, giving us the first thrills of our just begun vacation, sparking off a whole series of unforgettable experiences that stay with us for some time to come.
+The Everest Base Camp trek route begins as soon as your plane hits the tarmac of Tribhuvan International Airport, a Unique Adventure International office representative and driver will be on standby to meet and greet you at the airport and escort you to your hotel.
 The rep will help you check into your designated hotel, and after going to our rooms and refreshing ourselves we will be briefed about our daily activities.
 The rest of your time is free to move around the neighborhood and get familiar with your surroundings.
 In the evening we will meet our senior trek guide who will brief the group about details related to our trek.
 Your first overnight in the ancient city of temples, probably the most in the world.
 Breakfast

 Day 02: Kathmandu: Sightseeing and trek Preparation

-Today after breakfast, we explore Kathmandu on an organised sightseeing tour.
+Today after breakfast, we explored Kathmandu on an organized sightseeing tour.
 This will include a visit to the Bodhnath Stupa, one of the biggest Buddhist shrines in the world.
-We also visit Pashupatinath, located on the banks of the holy Bagmati River and home to the most famous Hindu temple in the country.
+We also visited Pashupatinath, located on the banks of the holy Bagmati River and home to the most famous Hindu temple in the country.
 Here we will see Hindu holy men (sadhus) and pilgrims performing ritual bathing, and occasionally, funeral pyres burning on the ghats.
 The cremation site here is used by the royal family and also for the simple man living next door.
 Your early afternoon will be free to relax in the hotel garden or visit Thamel for some curious shopping.
-You will be given your trek departure orientation in the afternoon by our senior guide.
+You will be given your trek departure orientation in the afternoon by our Everest Base Camp trek guide.
 Make it an early overnight at your hotel to prepare for your early morning flight the next day.
 Meals include breakfast.

 Day 03: Fly to Lukla, trek to Phakding (2,651m/8,700ft): 30 minutes flight; 8km, 3 - 4 hours trek